Southern Television: Programming

 Regular programmes produced by Southern Television included the regional news magazine Day by Day, presented by Cliff Michelmore, Christopher Peacock, Barry Westwood, Peter Clark, and long-serving weather forecaster Trevor Baker; Out of Town, a countryside programme introduced by Jack Hargreaves, who would later join Southern Television's board of directors; How, a children's science programme also featuring Hargreaves along with Fred Dinenage, Bunty James (later replaced by Marian Davies) and Jon Miller; Freewheelers, a children's spy series; Winston Churchill: The Wilderness Years and Worzel Gummidge, starring Jon Pertwee as the eponymous walking scarecrow.
+Houseparty was a magazine show made in the style of a fly on the wall observation of participants' daily get-togethers, with regular guests including Cherry Marshall.
 Southern Television also produced a programme aimed at the farming community, presented by Mark Jenner, Farm Progress was broadcast at around 10:30 on Sunday mornings.
 A late-night epilogue was introduced by Roger Royle.
 Alongside 'Trevor the Weather', weather forecasts were also presented by Cyril Ockenden.

 Generally, the company produced more networked children's programmes than shows for adults, scoring a particularly strong seller internationally with an adaptation of Enid Blyton's The Famous Five.
 Also worth noting was the children's programme The Saturday Banana, hosted by Bill Oddie (then one of The Goodies) which saw the placing of a 20 ft fibreglass banana outside the studios, supported by its peeled 'skin'.
 Southern also produced the children's game show Runaround which was hosted by Mike Reid.

 The broadcaster was known for its enlightened classical music broadcasting, including studio concerts by the local Bournemouth Symphony Orchestra in Music in Camera.
 From 1972, Southern Television broadcast up to two operas from Glyndebourne each season, some of which have since been issued on DVD.

-The Southern Television archive passed to Australian company Southern Star, which later sold it to Renown Pictures, which shows some of the content on its own channel Talking Pictures TV, including Southern soap opera Together, amongst other old film libraries that Renown owns.
+The Southern Television archive passed to Primetime who were later acquired by Australian company Southern Star (now Banijay's Endemol Shine Australia), which later sold it to Renown Pictures, which shows some of the content on its own channel Talking Pictures TV, including Southern soap opera Together; amongst other old film libraries that Renown owns, Euroarts own Southern's music output including its Glyndebourne operas.

 In its last three years on the air Southern showed many foreign-language films in its Friday Late, Late Show, including as many as eight by Rainer Werner Fassbinder and others by Werner Herzog, Andrzej Wajda, Wim Wenders, Federico Fellini and many more.
-These were particularly valuable in the more rural parts of its region where these films were rarely shown in cinemas and home video barely existed.